Protection, Caring, Education, a Future full of Opportunities

 The Care We Provide

-The HDF operates six Mercy homes for children.
-Every child who comes to live with us comes from somewhere: a home, a village, a place full of relatives, people they call Aunty and Uncle, Grandma and Grandpa.
+The HDF operates five Mercy homes for children.
+Every child who lives with us comes from somewhere: a home, a village, a place full of relatives, people they call Aunty and Uncle, Grandma and Grandpa.
 Our goal with all of our children is to help them return home whenever possible, in those cases where the home environment is loving and nurturing.
 We raise the children in the religious faith of their parents and teach them to respect all religions.
 Our children attend Catholic Mass and Buddhist ceremonies.
 We have programs that teach our children art, computers, dance, and physical education.
 Each Mercy Home also includes social workers, cooks, tutors, and coaches.
 We send them all to school and nurture and love these children as part of our family.
 We teach them all we can to prepare them for life once they leave our Mercy family.

 - A home for children in transition, joining or leaving our Mercy Centre.